-On Thursday, April 28, the University recognizes the National Day of Mourning, joining businesses and institutions across Canada and approximately 100 countries worldwide in remembering those who have died, been injured, or become ill due to a workplace tragedy.
+On Friday, April 28, the University recognizes the National Day of Mourning, joining businesses and institutions across Canada and more than 100 countries worldwide in remembering those who have died, been injured, or become ill due to a workplace tragedy.

-The Canadian Centre for Occupational Health & Safety encourages individuals to seek out and attend an event being held in recognition of the National Day of Mourning or hold a moment of silence at 11:00 am on April 28.
-These acts help us appreciate and remember the individuals lost or injured in a workplace tragedy while acknowledging the sacrifices of frontline and essential workers who have died or became ill during the COVID-19 pandemic.
+The Canadian Centre for Occupational Health & Safety encourages individuals to hold a moment of silence at 11:00 am on April 28.
+A video to commemorate the National Day of Mourning is available to help honour, appreciate, and remember the individuals lost or injured in a workplace tragedy.

 Providing and maintaining a safe environment in which to work is the University of Toronto’s primary responsibility.
 Each day, we reaffirm this responsibility as a commitment to our employees, their families, and loved ones.